August 28, 2024 by Marko Dinic

-HIPAA Compliance and Text Message Archiving: What You Need to Know
+HIPAA Compliant Texting and Archiving: What You Need to Know

-According to the HIPAA Journal, 81% of physicians use smartphones for professional purposes, but only 38% of healthcare providers have systems in place that ensure secure text messaging.
+According to the HIPAA Journal, an estimated 80% of physicians use personal smartphones for professional purposes, which means that healthcare providers must have systems in place to ensure secure text messaging.

 The Inherent Risks of Mobile Devices in Healthcare